 In terms of the bonus points, it offers more than the Arrival Plus (see Barclaycard Arrival Plus vs Chase Sapphire Preferred).
 With the Sapphire Preferred, you can earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 That's $625 toward travel when you redeem through Chase Ultimate Rewards®.

-The annual fee (introductory annual fee of $0 the first year, then $95) is a little higher than the Arrival Plus, but not by much.
+The annual fee (introductory annual fee of $0 the first year, then $95) is a little higher than the Arrival Plus but not by much.

 A downside of this card: There's no introductory rate on balance transfers as there is with the Arrival Plus.

-How to decide: If you know how to play the airline miles and points game, take a look at the Chase Sapphire Preferred and see if your favorite airline frequent flyer (such as Southwest and United Airlines) or hotel loyalty rewards program (such as Marriott, Hyatt and IHG) is one of their transfer partners.
+How to decide: If you know how to play the airline miles and points game, take a look at the Chase Sapphire Preferred and see if your favorite airline frequent flyer (such as Southwest and United Airlines) or hotel loyalty rewards program (such as Marriott, Hyatt and IHG) are one of their transfer partners.